A practical guide to Zendesk manage and organize macros by category

 Frequently asked questions

-The blog recommends using the "double-colon method."
-This involves renaming macros in the format "Category::Subcategory::Macro Name", which Zendesk then automatically groups into a clear, hierarchical structure for easier navigation by agents.
+The recommended approach is using the "double-colon method."
+This involves naming macros in the format "Category::Subcategory::Macro Name", which Zendesk then automatically groups into a clear, hierarchical structure for professional navigation.

 To perform this task, you'll need Zendesk administrator access to edit shared macros.
-It's also beneficial to have a good understanding of your common support topics and to allocate a focused hour for the cleanup and renaming process.
+It's also beneficial to have a good understanding of your common support topics and to allocate some focused time for the cleanup and naming process.

 Share this post